Kloboukov/Kloboukov.github.io/README.md

 # Kloboukov.github.io
-This is repository for school project Freedom
+This is repository for school project.